Sitecore/Helix.Docs/helix/introduction/definitions.rst

     their Sitecore solution contains website search, all assets, business logic and configuration relating to search belongs to the Search module.
-    These assets can also span across the different target subsystems that make up a complete Sitecore installation, for example you could have a module which contains functionality that runs on both the Sitecore website and the Commerce Engine.
+    These assets can also span across the different target subsystems that make up a complete Sitecore installation.
+For example you could have a module which contains functionality that runs on both the Sitecore website and the Commerce Engine.